karoly-zsolnai-feher/karoly-zsolnai-feher.github.io/Physics/8.02x-Electricity_and_Magnetism_(Lewin)/2-Electric_Field_Lines.md

 An intuition for this could be that the +3 is blowing out air, and the -1 is a vacuum cleaner that sucks in the air.
 The density of the lines can visualize how potent the field is, i.e., the lines can be drawn closer together proportionally to the amount of charges in the field.

-Note that in the case of curved field lines, the charges are not obligated to follow them exactly.
+Note that in the case of curved field lines, the charges move tangentially, and are therefore not obligated to follow them exactly.
 For instance, in the image below, it may start on the middle line, then get “ejected” towards the line on the top.

 <img src="2-Electric_Field_Lines/field_lines2.png" width="250" align="middle" style="display:block; margin: auto">